-29. Push and hold the pressure plate down, overcoming the wave spring(s) so the 10 rotating hub posts index into the 10 pressure plate holes.
+25. Push and hold the pressure plate down, overcoming the wave spring and hydraulic clutch pressure, so the 10 rotating hub posts index into the 10 pressure plate holes.

-30. While holding down the pressure plate so it is indexed with the basket and 10 rotating hub posts properly, place the Rekluse top plate over the Rekluse pressure plate and thread in 2 torx head screws180° across from one another.
-Lightly tighten the 2 screws to secure the Rekluse top plate.
+26. While holding down the pressure plate so it is indexed with the basket and 10 rotating hub posts properly, place the Rekluse top plate over the Rekluse pressure plate and thread in 2 of the torx head screws 180° across from one another.
+Lightly tighten the 2 screws.